THOMAS J. NEVIN, photographer and Hobart Town Hall keeper

 Nevin: “I hope that you have not got it in your mind that I am implicated with the ghost“.

-Below: Detail of Walch’s Map of Hobart 1893 showing the area where the “ghost incident” took place on December 3, 1880.
+Detail of Walch’s Map of Hobart 1893 showing the area where the “ghost incident” took place on December 2nd, 1880.

-On the evening of December 2, 1880, photographer and Town Hall Keeper Thomas J. Nevin was arrested by his nemesis Constable John Blakeney in retaliation for Blakeney’s demotion in October 1880 for being drunk and asleep on duty.
+On the evening of December 2nd, 1880, photographer and Town Hall Keeper Thomas J. Nevin was arrested by his nemesis Constable John Blakeney in retaliation for Blakeney’s demotion in October 1880 when Nevin reported him for being drunk and asleep on duty at the Hobart Town Hall.
 Nevin was released by his friend Detective Connor and the charge was dismissed of acting in concert with a person pretending to be a ghost.
 That person, the one who is mentioned several times in this account, may have been Nevin’s colleague at the Town Hall Municipal Police Office, the Information Officer Edwin Midwood, father of cartoonist Tom Widwood.
-The upshot of this incident was Nevin’s dismissal from the Town Hall position for inebriation while on duty, and the “GHOST”, Edwin Midwood, was never caught and prosecuted.
+The upshot of this incident was Nevin’s dismissal from the Town Hall position for inebriation while on duty, and the “GHOST”, possibly Edwin Midwood, was never caught and prosecuted, though other more senior members of the Hobart City Council were suspected.

 THE GHOST. — The prompt action of the Police Committee of the City Council on Friday has, we are glad to say, had the desired effect on the ghost scare, as, so far as we are able to ascertain, nothing was heard or seen of him on Saturday or yesterday evening.
 As we expected, he has proved himself an arrant coward, and has not come forward to endeavour to shield his victim.
 Nevin, however, we may point out, has been discharged by the Council for an offence entirely distinct from the ghost business – that of drunkeness; and further, that he had been repeatedly warned that he would not be kept in the service of the Corporation if he persisted in his irregular habit of life.
 (Mercury, 26 December 1880)